b-fuze/discord.py/docs/api.rst

     Called when a message is edited.
 Unlike :func:`on_message_edit`, this is called regardless of the state of the internal message cache.

-    If the message is found in the message cache, it can be accessed via :attr:`RawMessageUpdateEvent.cached_message`

     Due to the inherently raw nature of this event, the data parameter coincides with the raw data given by the `gateway <https://discordapp.com/developers/docs/topics/gateway#message-update>`_